Caring For Our Plants and Animals

 • Not enough water for rivers and wetlands.

-• Poor water quality from pollutants and the use of toxic chemicals.
-Poor water quality can lead to the loss of plants and animals reducing biodiversity.
+• Poor water quality from pollutants like toxic chemicals.
+Poor water quality can lead to the loss of plants and animals, reducing biodiversity.

 What can we all do to help our plants and animals?

-• When you travel interstate or come back from overseas, make sure that you don’t bring plant or animal material back to Canberra.
+• Travel Smart: If you go overseas or to a different state, make sure you don’t bring back any plant or animal material to Canberra.

-• Talk to others about how important it is to look after our plants and animals.
+• Learn and Share: Teach your friends and family about how important it is to protect Canberra’s plants and animals.

 BECOME A VOLUNTEER

-A hands-on way to help biodiversity is to join a local volunteer community group that helps animals and plants.
+A hands-on way to help biodiversity is to join a volunteer community group with your family.
+Here are some to get you started:

 Note that most volunteering opportunities in the ACT will require you to be accompanied by someone over the age of 18.